stevencch99/stevencch99.github.io/about.md

 I am currently working on Rails development.

-Used to have more than 7 years of experience in HVAC related field,
+Used to have about 8 years of experience in HVAC related field,
 with all the passion for work and life,
 I want to be better, and not just fine,
 ready to prove my value at any time.